William Charles Windeyer: Political career

+On 16 December 1870 Windeyer became Solicitor General in the third Martin ministry and held this position until 13 May 1872.

 Judge and educationalist

 Windeyer was appointed as acting judge of the Supreme Court in August 1879.
 In August 1881 he became a puisne judge of the supreme court, and held this position for almost 15 years.
 He believed strongly in the enforcement of the criminal law, particularly where the victims were women.
 In the Mount Rennie rape case, he sentenced nine young men to death for pack rape, and four were in fact hanged in 1887.
 Ian Barker QC described the trial as being run in an oppressive manner, with the defence counsel not commencing their address to the jury until after midnight and that Windeyer was biased against the accused.
 In 1895 Windeyer caused controversy by imposing the death penalty on George Dean for attempting to poison his wife.
 There was a strong belief that Dean was innocent and that his wife and her mother (who was a woman of ill repute) had conspired against him.
 Although, Dean was very likely guilty, his death sentence was commuted and he was later released on a free pardon.
 He was subsequently convicted of perjury and spent nine years in jail.
 Windeyer resigned on 31 August 1896, prior to his trip to Europe.